Technical specifications

 Installation and adjustment:

-Marzocchi has a strong history in freeriding and this past shines through in the Bomber Z1 Coil.
-This suspension is not intended for a cross-country competitor.
-For forks of this kind, it is better to look at Rockshox with the SID or at Fox the 32 or 34.
-The Bomber Z1 is a rigid fork with a 36 mm frame (which it shares with the Fox 36 Rythm) .
-On the spring version it is even heavier (250-300g more than the air version).
-This weight is felt during the climbs but personally, it's a detail that doesn't matter to me; what matters is downhill performance.
-However, I have noticed that with the increased sensitivity achieved by the spring, technical climbs are easier: it is easier to maintain its line and the wheel passes easily over rocks and roots.
+Marzocchi has a strong history in the freeride world and this history is reflected in the Bomber Z1 Coil.
+This suspension is not aimed at a cross-country enthusiast.
+For forks of this type, it is better to look at Rockshox with the SID or at Fox 32 or 34.
+The Bomber Z1 is a rigid fork with a 36 mm chassis (which it shares with the Fox 36 Rythm).
+On the coil version, it is even heavier (250-300g more than the air version).
+This weight is felt during the climbs but personally, it is a detail that does not matter to me; what matters is the performance on the descents.
+I did notice, however, that with the increased sensitivity obtained thanks to the spring, technical climbs are easier: it is easier to maintain your line and the wheel easily passes over rocks and roots.

-It's downhill that the Bomber Z1 shines!
-One word can sum up the characteristic of the fork: sensitivity.
-Every little bump in the track is absorbed and big hits feel less big!
-In rock fields, the fork gets over anything with ease and holds its line with ease.
-On the longer descents, I noticed that my forearms were less tired.
-One of the criticisms of spring forks is the lack of progressiveness compared to an air fork, but Marzocchi engineers have thought of everything: the spring side is sealed, so the air and oil inside the fork act as a cushion towards the end of travel, increasing the progressiveness of the suspension.
-The only time I felt the fork bottom out was when I misjudged the speed needed for a double jump on the Empire 47's infamous elbow descent and landed the front wheel in the face of the landing, throwing me off the bike.
-It is also this progressiveness that keeps the pop so appreciated for jumps.
+Downhill riding is where the Bomber Z1 shines!
+One word can sum up the fork's characteristic: sensitivity.
+Every little bump in the trail is absorbed and the big hits seem smaller!
+In rock fields, the fork goes over anything without problem and holds its line with ease.
+On longer descents, I noticed that my forearms were less tired.
+One of the criticisms of spring forks is the lack of progressivity compared to an air fork, but Marzocchi's engineers thought of everything: the spring side is sealed, so the air and oil inside the fork act as a cushion towards the end of the travel, thus increasing the suspension's progressivity.
+The only time I felt the fork bottom out was when I very badly misjudged the speed needed for a double jump on the famous elbow descent at Empire 47 and landed the front wheel in the face of the landing, thus ejecting me from the bike.
+It is also this progressiveness that preserves the pop so appreciated for jumps.

-In conclusion, the Marzocchi Bomber Z1 Coil is an excellent choice for anyone who prefers downhill to uphill, looking for a quality fork that rivals the best, at a low price, while maintaining the simplistic philosophy of Marzocchi.
+In conclusion, the Marzocchi Bomber Z1 Coil is an excellent choice for anyone who prefers downhill riding to climbing, looking for a quality fork that rivals the best, at a low price, while maintaining Marzocchi's simplistic philosophy.